-The following Corporate Crime guidance note Produced in partnership with Terry McGuinness of Garden Court Chambers provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Terry McGuinness of Garden Court Chambers provides comprehensive and up to date legal information covering:

 Where a party to criminal proceedings incurs costs as a result of another party’s unnecessary or improper act or omission, the criminal courts may make an order that those costs be paid by the party that acted unnecessarily or improperly.
 An acquitted defendant may seek costs on this basis, but successful applications are very rare given the very high threshold that must be met.